-- Names: Anolis carolinensis, Green anole, Carolina anole, American anole, American chameleon, and red-throated anole
+Common Name: Green anole, Carolina anole, American anole, American chameleon, and red-throated anole

-Behavior and Temperament of Green Anoles
+Green Anole Behavior and Temperament

 Anoles can be kept alone or in small groups.
 Males are territorial and may display and fight with one another, so a group is best composed of females with no more than one male.
 They are pleasant enough pets, but their natural instinct is to protect their territory.
 Males will try to show dominance by extending their dewlaps to appear larger to prospective mates.
 If it opens and closes its dewlap, this is a sign of aggression and signals that the animal is feeling unsafe or threatened.

 These lizards are sometimes called American chameleons, although they are not true chameleons at all.
 Anoles can change their color from brown to bright emerald green, and they are attractive little lizards.
-Males have a colorful dewlap (the fold of skin under the chin/neck), which they flash during territorial and courtship displays.
+Males have a pink or red dewlap (the fold of skin under the chin/neck), which they flash during territorial and courtship displays.
 Females of some species also have dewlaps, although they are generally smaller and not displayed as often.

 Never dangle green anoles by the tail, as anoles can detach and drop their long tail as a defense against predators in the wild.
-It's not a good idea to hold them by the tail.
-When an anole drops its tail, it will usually regenerate but will not look the same as it did originally.
+When an anole drops its tail, it will usually regenerate, but will not look the same as it did originally.

-Housing Green Anoles
+Housing the Green Anole

-An appropriately-sized aquarium with a tight-fitting screen top makes the best home; an absolute minimum tank size would be a 10-gallon aquarium for one or two, but larger is better and necessary for groups of three or more.
+An appropriately-sized aquarium with a tight-fitting screen top makes the best home; an absolute minimum tank size would be a 10-gallon aquarium for one or two anoles, but larger is better and necessary for groups of three or more.

 These lizards are mainly diurnal (active during the daytime) and while they like to bask in the sun, they prefer to do so among plants.
 The pads on the bottoms of their feet allow them to climb and cling to most surfaces, including glass, and they will escape enclosures that are not secure.
 The preferred substrates include soil (without perlite), peat moss, or orchid bark.

 Food and Water